Alfresco/alfresco-ng2-components/docs/core/node-favorite.directive.md

 <!-- {% endraw %} -->

-The directive performs as follows:
+The directive behaves as follows:

--   if there are no favorite nodes in the selection, then all are marked as favorites
+-   If there are no favorite nodes in the selection, then all are marked as favorites
--   if there is at least one favorite node in the selection, then only those who are not are being marked
+-   If there are one or more favorite node in the selection, then only those that are not favorites are marked
--   if all nodes in the selection are favorites, then they are removed from favorites
+-   If all nodes in the selection are favorites, then they all have their favorite status removed

-See **Demo Shell**
+See the **Demo Shell** for examples of usage.